AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 Select the main category that your calculator falls into best.
 If you are not sure, ask on Slack.
 If that doesn't help, there is always the "**Other**" category for subjects that are hard to categorize.

 Once you select a category, the field "**Subcategory**" will appear and you go through the same process again.
-Note that you don't have to set a subcategory if your calculator doesn't fit any of them.
+Note, that you don't have to set a subcategory if your calculator doesn't fit any of them.

 Kind
 ----

 This setting is used to include a calculator in a special collection of calculators (e.g. the `Discover Omni <https://www.omnicalculator.com/discover>`_ collection).
-You most probably should leave this setting to default, unless you are told otherwise.
+You should  probably leave this setting to the default, unless you are told otherwise.

 Show ads
 --------

 This setting controls whether adverts are displayed on the calculator page.
-You should only generally change this setting if you are told to do so.
+You should generally only change this setting if you are told to do so.
 This setting has the following three options:

-* ``default`` — the calculator will use the current site-wide setting of whether ads are shown;
+* ``default`` — The calculator will use the current site-wide setting of whether ads are shown.
-* ``yes`` — forces adverts to be shown; and
+* ``yes`` — Forces adverts to be shown.
-* ``no`` — force adverts not to be shown.
+* ``no`` — Force adverts not to be shown.

 .. note::
   Marketing calculators usually start off with not showing ads while pitches are being sent to journalists.
 Once the traffic picks up, adverts will usually be turned on.